 Delray Beach Tennis Center

-A world-class tennis facility, the Delray Beach Tennis Center is a full-service, public venue.
-It has 14 clay courts, six hard courts, and an 8,200-seat stadium in the center of the complex.
+Palm Beach County is home to over 1,400 tennis courts.
+The Delray Beach Tennis Center is a full-service public tennis facility with 14 clay courts, 6 hard courts, and an 8,200 seat stadium located in the heart of Delray Beach, FL.
+The Delray Beach Tennis Center features an upstairs pavilion and conference room, pro-shop with locker rooms, racquet stringing, and merchandise.
+Delray Beach is also home to the Delray Swim & Tennis Club which adds another 24 courts adjacent to the Delray Beach Tennis Center.
+The two facilities combine for nearly 50 courts.
 It has hosted a range of amateur and professional tennis tournaments, such as the Chris Evert Raymond James Pro-Celebrity Tennis Classic and the Delray Beach Open.

 Florida Atlantic University Stadium